 Life never stops and living on a beginning homestead life gets downright crazy some days.
 Today is a day that I’m feeling like just throwing in the towel and giving up and I ate all my feelings at lunch because of the crazy emotions.

 It all started out good.
 We got our chores done and the neighbors chores finished (last day of farm sitting…yay!).
 They had baby bunnies that were out hopping around and Firebug was thrilled to be able to pet one.
 I even felt like quite the badass because I was able to catch our pig that has been evading me all week.
-Even with help of Cowboy, Bacon Bits was just to quick and sneaky but today I did it ALL.
+Even with help from the husband, Bacon Bits was just to quick and sneaky but today I did it ALL.
 BY.
 MYSELF!

 Then after heading home it was laundry time.
 You probably don’t know this yet as I haven’t written much about our house but it’s a tiny house, (yes like on the show but not as nice…yet).
 Because we have a family of 5 living in 400 square feet we have very limited space so we don’t have a dryer which means we use a clothesline.
 Hanging clothes on a clothesline is always an adventure around here.
 I always have little ones running around and talking my ear off, dogs laying in front of my path hoping for a little loving, or chickens and pigs running around.
 Today our pig, Pork Chops, decided he needed a nap right in front of my chair where I set my clothes basket.
 Thanks Chops I needed another obstacle in my path.